bitnami/charts/bitnami/kubeapps/README.md

 **_Note:_** Kubeapps 2.0 and onwards supports Helm 3 only.
 While only the Helm 3 API is supported, in most cases, charts made for Helm 2 will still work.

 It also packages the [Bitnami PostgreSQL chart](https://github.com/bitnami/charts/tree/main/bitnami/postgresql), which is required for bootstrapping a deployment for the database requirements of the Kubeapps application.

-Looking to use Kubeapps in production?
-Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Prerequisites